-Direct service providers are responsible for providing all of the necessary staff to fulfill the health and welfare needs of the recipient when paid supports are scheduled to be provided.
-This includes times when the scheduled direct service worker is absent or unavailable or unable to work for any reason.
+Direct service providers are responsible for providing all of the necessary staff to fulfill the health and welfare needs of the beneficiary when paid supports are scheduled to be provided.
+This includes times when the scheduled DSW is absent or unavailable or unable to work for any reason.

-All direct service providers are required to develop an individualized back-up plan for each recipient t.
-Direct service providers are required to have policies in place which outline the protocols the agency has established to assure that back-up direct service workers are readily available, lines of communication and chain of command procedures have been established, and procedures for dissemination of the back-up plan information to recipients, their authorized representatives and support coordinators.
-Protocols must also describe how and when the direct support staff will be trained in the care needed by the recipient.
-This training must occur prior to any direct support staff being solely responsible for a recipient.
+All direct service providers are required to develop an individualized back-up plan for each beneficiary.
+Direct service providers are required to have policies in place which outline the protocols the agency has established to assure that back-up DSWs are readily available, lines of communication and chain of command procedures have been established, and procedures for dissemination of the back-up plan information to beneficiaries, their authorized representatives and support coordinators.
+Protocols must also describe how and when the direct support staff will be trained in the care needed by the beneficiary.
+This training must occur prior to any direct support staff being solely responsible for a beneficiary.

-Back-up plans must be updated as changes occur to assure that the information is kept current and applicable to the recipient's needs.
-The back-up plan must be submitted to the recipient's support coordinator in a timely manner to be included as a component of the recipient's initial and annual POC.
+Back-up plans must be updated as changes occur to assure that the information is kept current and applicable to the beneficiary's needs.
+The back-up plan must be submitted to the beneficiary's support coordinator in a timely manner to be included as a component of the beneficiary's initial and annual POC.

-Direct service providers may not use the recipient's informal support system as a means of meeting the agency's individualized back-up plan and/or emergency evacuation response plan requirements without documented consent of the informal support system.
-The recipient's family members and others identified in the recipient's circle of support may elect to provide backup, but this does not exempt the provider from the requirement of providing the necessary staff for backup purposes when paid supports are scheduled.
+Direct service providers may not use the beneficiary's informal support system as a means of meeting the agency's individualized back-up plan and/or emergency evacuation response plan requirements without documented consent of the informal support system.
+The beneficiary's family members and others identified in the beneficiary's circle of support may elect to provide backup, but this does not exempt the provider from the requirement of providing the necessary staff for backup purposes when paid supports are scheduled.